-For example, your key employee might not complete much tasks, they might even track the least time on your team.
+For example, your key employee might not complete many tasks, they might even track the least time on your team.
 But without them, the overall productivity would plummet.
 Why?
 Because they enable others to be more productive.

 They spend more time helping others that they themselves don't accomplish much.
 In turn, others can work out their issues faster and do more.
 So how do you account for that?
 By employing quality data.

 The most systematic and useful tool for gathering performance quality data are 360-degree feedbacks.
-They enable you to hear how everyone in the company think about each other, which gives you a full picture of an employee’s performance.
-To contrast, traditional performance appraisals, where a manager assesses an employee performance are terribly short-sighted as they take into account only what the managers sees.
+They enable you to hear how everyone in the company think about each other, which gives you a full picture of an employee's performance.
+To contrast, traditional performance appraisals, where a manager assesses an employee performance are terribly short-sighted as they take into account only what the managers see.

 360-degree feedbacks are easy to implement: